ddneves/awesome-azure-learning/README.md

 ## Contributing
 - Please contribute to make this list really awesome, exhaustive, and help us to keep it up to date.
-- Contributing to this list is easy: preferred is always a pull request in this repo or at least an issue.
+- Contributing to this list is simple: the preferred approach is raising a pull request to this repo or at least opening up an issue.
 Reach out to me directly when in doubt or hitting any challenges.
 - Please provide details as required by that section.
 Links, author names, date published, which certification(s) does it apply to, etc.
 - For book links try to use localization agnostic links.
 When in doubt, please just commit your link and it will be exchanged if necessary.
 - Share!
 Share this link and share your knowledge.
 I will be happy to add a reference to your future articles to the list as well.